RSE-Sheffield/swiftai_interface/README.md

 ## Run the worker

-When deployed locally on a machine (i.e. not using docker), by default the jobs will be added to the queue, but will not be processed until a worker is started.
+By default the jobs will be added to the queue, but will not be processed until a worker is started.
 Use the command (typically in another terminal on the same machine) `rq worker` to start the worker

-When using docker there will be a worker container that is automatically started when all the containers start.

 ## Status of interface